 Is powering an ultra-high-altitude unmanned aerial vehicle with a laser beam a practical possibility?

 Richard Mason is a senior engineer at the RAND Corporation.
 His research spans a range of technology issues involving unmanned aircraft, spacecraft, cyber warfare, and advanced weapon systems.
-He has led projects on electro-optical countermeasures for Air Force Special Operations Command (AFSOC).
+He is currently leading a project on laser weapon systems for Air Force Special Operations Command (AFSOC).
 He has previously led projects on advanced technologies for Air Mobility Command (AMC), electro-optical countermeasures for AFSOC, on stratospheric surveillance airships for the Defense Advanced Research Projects Agency (DARPA), and on tactical command and control for Air Combat Command (ACC).
-Between 2003 and 2007, he developed three autonomous robot ground vehicles for DARPA.
+Between 2003 and 2007 he developed three autonomous robot ground vehicles for DARPA.
 Mason received his A.B. in physics from Harvard University and his Ph.D. in mechanical engineering from the California Institute of Technology (Caltech).

 E. Rimon, R. Mason, J.W.
 Burdick, and Y. Or, "A General Stance Stability Test Based on Stratified Morse Theory With Application to Quasi-Static Locomotion Planning," IEEE Transactions on Robotics, 24(3), 2008